allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/todo/README.md

 <!--te-->
 <!-- markdownlint-enable MD007 -->

-### TODO: create a workflow/action that ensures PRs to /main will trigger a semantic release
+## TODO: create a workflow/action that ensures PRs to /main will trigger a semantic release

+if trunk-based actually means trunk-based, anything going onto the trunk should be a release

+see below

-### TODO: figure how a release branch makes sense
+## TODO: figure how a release branch makes sense

 in the context of trunk-based development